Satya-Bharadwaj/mcp-raw2structured/README.md

 It uses deterministic heuristics and semantic cues to segment free-text notes into clinical sections (e.g., *Chief Complaint*, *HPI*, *Medications*, *Allergies*),
 and outputs a **structured skeleton** with sentence-level citations that can be enriched by an LLM layer or mapped into interoperable FHIR resources.

-This module forms the **first stage** of the Latitude Health prior authorization workflow:
+This module forms the **first stage** of the prior authorization workflow:
 → *Raw note* → **raw2structured** → *structured JSON* → **priorauth-checker** → *eligibility decision*

 ---